 FAQ about monetizing a podcast

-How many listeners do you need to make money on a podcast?
+How many listeners or downloads do you need to make money on a podcast?

 This does vary but as a general rule of thumb networks that help with sponsorship look for 3000 to 5000 listeners per episode before taking you on.
 If you are reaching out to sponsors yourself, you can earn decent money if you pass the 1000 mark, especially if it’s a niche audience.